Gnana-Priyanka-Yelchuri/Pneumonia-Detection-using-AWS/pneumonia-detection/README.md

 The original source files for this project (the SageMaker notebook and related scripts) no longer exist.
-While cleaning up AWS resources after the project wrapped up, I deleted the SageMaker notebook instance to avoid ongoing charges — without realizing that also removed my only copy of the notebook.
-I'd meant to download it and back it up to S3 first, but lost track of that step in the moment and assumed I already had a local copy.
+While cleaning up AWS resources after the project wrapped up, I deleted the S3(Bucket) to avoid Supposedly suprise charges — without realizing that also removed my only copy of the notebook.
+I'd meant to download it and back it up to local device, but lost track of that step in the moment and assumed I already had a local copy.
 I didn't.